-- 115. The declaration of entitlement to damages on the merits is based on Art.
+- 119. The declaration of entitlement to damages on the merits is based on Art.
 68 (1) UPCA and justified by the established infringement.
-The Defendants, with reasonable grounds, at least should have known that they engage in a patent infringing activity as they are obliged to monitor the IP rights of its competitors so as not to infringe upon them.
-Accordingly, it is not a prerequisite that the Defendants had been alerted of a possible infringing behaviour.
+The Defendant, with reasonable grounds, at least should have known that it engages in a patent infringing activity as it is obliged to monitor the IP rights of its competitors so as not to infringe upon them.
+Accordingly, it is not a prerequisite that the Defendant had been alerted of a possible infringing behaviour.
 Such doctrine would support careless behaviour and protect patent infringers without sufficient justification.
 Even more than with regard to material property, intellectual property rights are to be protected due to their ubiquity and the resulting danger of unjustified use (cf. recital 3 enforcement directive pointing as well to the obligations arising from the TRIPS agreement and recital 25 which forsees monetary compensation even where an infringement is committed unintentionally and without negligence as well as Art.
-13). - and the time periods to be taken into account are reserved for subsequent proceedings under R. 125 et seqq.
+13). - 120.
+As discussed supra under "applicable law", the determination of the amount of damages and the time periods to be taken into account are reserved for subsequent proceedings under R. 125 et seqq.
 RoP.
 Accordingly, the panel has not to adjudicate on whether, pursuant to the laws of The Netherlands, if there was any past use prior to 1 June 2023 governed by the substantive national law of The Netherlands, negligence would have to be denied.
-Furthermore, it can be left open at this stage, whether the Defendants' objection is justified that the assignment of the patent in suit was only later registered with the relevant national patent registers and therefore certain time periods would have to be exempted from the calculation of damages.
+Furthermore, it can be left open at this stage, whether the Defendant's objection is justified that the assignment of the patent in suit was only later registered with the relevant national patent registers and therefore certain time periods would have to be exempted from the calculation of damages.
 Apart from that, since the assignment encompasses claims for compensation for the past use, the date from which the patent in suit is enforceable for the Claimant towards third parties is at the most relevant only for the relevant person on whom the damage calculation has to be based on, which can be determined even more so in the subsequent proceedings on the amount of damages anyway.

-- 117. Contrary to the Defendants, the damages are not restricted to a certain calculation method on the instant facts.
-As far as the Claimant has chosen a certain method to estimate the amount for the requested interim award of damages, the method serves the purpose of estimation only, thereby not establishing a binding and final choice of the calculation method to be applied for the calculation of damages. - 118.
+- 121. Contrary to the Defendant, the damages are not restricted to a certain calculation method on the instant facts.
+As far as the Claimant has chosen a certain method to estimate the amount for the requested interim award of damages, the method serves the purpose of estimation only, thereby not establishing a binding and final choice of the calculation method to be applied for the calculation of damages. - 122.
 As far as the requests extends back to 14 April 2009 with regard to Germany, in the light of the reasoning given in the statement of claim, the request has to be interpreted to relate to compensation pursuant to Art.
 67 EPC the amount of which is to be determined in subsequent proceedings under R. 125 et seqq.
 RoP as well.
 Therefore, at this stage, the panel does not have to adjudicate on potential time periods to be left out in this regard either.